vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 Yeah! this community motivated me to share my experience and eventually today I am writing this Blog.
 It is well said that **"In any open source community, Teaching and Learning go side by side."**

 If you’ve ever tried to debug a frustrating problem within the codebase of a software, you will probably be Googling to find the answer.
 Google doesn’t know the answer, of course.
 It can only point you to web pages that others have created.
-That's where forums(like as [StackOverflow](http://stackoverflow.com/)) and blogs( like as [Android Authority](http://www.androidauthority.com/)) come into the picture.
+That's where forums(like [StackOverflow](http://stackoverflow.com/)) and blogs( like [Android Authority](http://www.androidauthority.com/)) come into the picture.

 ### Concluding